apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **host**              --                Host name or IP address to bind to.
-**ports**             --                Space-separated list (one or more) of ports to bind to. eventSize             2500              Maximum size of a single event line, in bytes. portHeader            --                If specified, the port number will be stored in the header of each event using the header name specified here.
+**ports**             --                Space-separated list (one or more) of ports to bind to. eventSize             2500              Maximum size of a single event line, in bytes. keepFields            false             Setting this to true will preserve the
+                                        Priority, Timestamp and Hostname in the body of the event. portHeader            --                If specified, the port number will be stored in the header of each event using the header name specified here.
 This allows for interceptors and channel selectors to customize routing logic based on the incoming port. charset.default       UTF-8             Default character set used while parsing syslog events into strings. charset.port.<port>   --                Character set is configurable on a per-port basis.